-Experts have been warning about this for months: Soon, we’ll start cold and flu season, with an added threat of COVID-19.
-And with children back at school, there’s a greater chance that they could be exposed to any of these illnesses, says Dr. David Cutler, a family medicine physician at Providence Saint John's Health Center in Santa Monica, California.
+We’re in the midst of a perfect storm.
+We have cold and flu season, plus the added and ongoing threat of COVID-19.
+And with children being back in school there’s a greater chance that they could be exposed to any of these illnesses, says Dr. David Cutler, a family medicine physician at Providence Saint John's Health Center in Santa Monica, California.

 “Many of the practices that are being used for the control of COVID-19 are also applicable to the prevention of seasonal respiratory viruses, such as RSV, endemic coronaviruses, rhinovirus and influenza,” Dr. Jill Weatherhead, an assistant professor of tropical medicine and infectious diseases at Baylor College of Medicine, tells Yahoo Life.

-Here are a few good things to keep around your house—according to health experts—as we prepare to enter cold, flu and COVID-19 season.
+Here are a few good, affordable things to keep around your house — according to health experts — as we contend with cold, flu and COVID-19 season.

-Stock up on face masks for the whole family at once with this four-pack by Quality Durables.
+Stock up on face masks for the whole family at once with this popular four-pack by Quality Durables for just $6.
 Each mask is made of two layers of super-soft jersey.

 “If one wears a mask, it decreases the transmission of COVID-19 and influenza,” Dr. Rajeev Fernando, an infectious disease expert in Southampton, New York, tells Yahoo Life.
-It’s a good idea to have masks handy in your home to protect other family members in the event that one of you gets sick, Cutler says.
+Cutler reminds us that it’s a good idea to have masks handy in your home to protect other family members in the event that one of you gets sick.

-Mr. Clean is back in stock on Amazon!
+Mr. Clean is back at Amazon!
 This 176-ounce bottle of cleanser kills 99.9 percent of bacteria.
 Use it to sanitize countertops, floors and high-touch surfaces.

 “Always keep cleaning products on hand in the home,” says Margaret Quinn, a clinical associate professor at the Rutgers School of Nursing.
 “There is no reason to hoard products, but use the general rule of using one bottle and having a second on hand.”